 Savory Grape Parmesan Salad, a simple and light fruit salad made of green, red, and purple grapes with a light olive oil, parmesan, and pepper drizzle.
 A delicious, 5-minute take on traditional grape salads!

-That’s why this Savory Grape Parmesan Salad is my new go-to grape season favorite.
-At only five ingredients and under five minutes to make, this delicious gluten-free grape salad is the perfect salad for parties, picnics, and barbecues.
+Love sweet grapes?
+Love salty cheese?
+Combine in this savory grape and parmesan cheese salad!
+At only five ingredients and under five minutes to make, this delicious gluten-free grape salad is the perfect summer salad for parties, picnics, and barbecues.

 Any types of grapes can be used in this mixed grape salad recipe!
 The more color and variety the better.
 Here are a few types of grapes that would work well: